 Aside from an escape from everyday life, times around the campfire are times to be enjoyed.
 Drinks, food, and fun are always high on the list of things to do as we sit around the campfire.
-Other than eating or drinking, try some of these fun games for adults I listed below at your next campfire gathering!
+Other than eating or drinking, try some of these fun games for adults we listed below at your next campfire gathering!

 Five Daily Facts

 While this sounds simple at first, it can get harder based on how tired or inebriated the players are.
-All players start by listing five facts of their day (Examples: “Today, I swam,” “I got a new car today,” or “My phone rang today.”), they can be silly or normal - it doesn’t matter.
+All players start by listing five facts of their day (Examples: “Today, I swam,” “I got a new car today,” or “My phone rang today.”), they can be silly or normal – it doesn’t matter.
 After everyone has said their five facts, Player 1 would state a different fact than one of the five they had already listed.
 The goal is to see how many facts about each player can be remembered as you go down the line.
+This is a very useful game to play for memory but you should expect lots of laughs in case there were a couple of beers per person included in the equation.

 Truth or Dare